 - Nature Tour: 1st Saturday

 The Center is open to the public 10 am – 4 pm, everyday except closed on Mondays.
 At the top of the trail you have the potential for spotting whales and other sea life below.

 Doheny Visitor Interpretive Center – Doheny State Beach

 Take some time to visit the Doheny Visitor Interpretive Center by the entrance to Doheny State Beach.
 There’s plenty to see including a tide pool, 5 ocean environment tanks with critters found in each area, mounted displays of the mammals and birds that call Doheny home, a park store with lots of Doheny memorabilia, and much more.
 Admission is free.
 Open 7 days a week, 10 am to 4 pm.
 They also offer a public fish feeding on Fridays at 1 pm with a park aquarist.

 The ENC inspires all generations to protect the natural world by serving as the community’s foremost authority on ecological responsibility, sustainable practices and environmental education.
 They provide quality education through hands-on experience with nature.
 They have an indoor nature center, outdoor butterfly sanctuary and numerous walking paths.
 It is free to visit year round and they offer outdoor education for PreK- 12th grade.

 The Fullerton Arboretum’s mission is to provide visitors the opportunity to gain knowledge and appreciation of the plant world through collections that preserve and promote stewardship of worldwide plant diversity and regional agricultural heritage.

 Family-friendly nature classes are offered during Tuesday Evenings in the Garden.
-This summer they offering Birds of Prey, Family Yoga and Meet the Wolves Ambassadors.
-All ages are welcome!
 They also host field trips for school groups year round.

 Oak Canyon Nature Center – Anaheim Hills